Published and Forthcoming

 Critical discussion of Korman's book, focusing on the argument from counterexamples in favor of conservatism; the debunking response to this argument; and the arbitrariness arguments against conservatism.

-- "Is Bitcoin Money?" (in preparation for the Journal of Social Ontology; email for draft)
+- "Is Bitcoin Money?" (under review; email for draft)

 - Social Objects (book manuscript)